Medical education program and objectives

 Medical education program objective

-1. Develop skills to address clinical and scientific problems using technology-based innovations that translate from bench to bedside to society
+1. Address clinical and scientific problems using technology-based innovations that translate from bench to bedside to society

-2. Understand of the interface between health care technology and the body
+2. Describe the interface between health care technology and the body

-3. Understand the application of information technology, augmented intelligence and data science to the care of patients and populations
+3. Apply information technology, augmented intelligence, and data science to the care of patients and populations

-4. Apply the engineering design process to facilitate innovation and discovery
+4. Apply the engineering design process and principles of systems thinking to approach basic science and clinical problems to facilitate innovation and discovery